 |Rooms||2 bedrooms, 1 bathrooms of which 1 Family bathrooms|

 |Furniture||Double beds (1), Single beds (2), Dining seats for 4, Lounge seats for 4|

 |Further details indoors|

 All televisions have Freeview channels.
-Additional TV in Double Bedroom.
-There is a shower attachment over the bath.
+Additional TV in the Double Bedroom.

 Norfolk is a largely rural county, bordered by Suffolk to the south, Cambridgeshire to the south west and Lincolnshire to the north west.
 It has some outstanding areas of natural beauty, eg. the Broads and an extensive coastline stretching from the Fens in the west to Lowestoft in the east.
 It has many significant historical buildings, churches and museums dotted around the county.
 Indeed the Boleyn family made it's home here at Blickling Hall (now National Trust) for a number of years.